Nutrition and Diet for Exercise and Physical Education

 2. Evaluate evidence-based recommendations for food and nutrient intakes for health and wellness throughout the lifespan, including regulation of body mass and composition, and sport and exercise performance enhancement;

-3. Critically analyse nutrition information derived from both popular media sources and scientific research (peer-reviewed journal articles) in the appraisal of topical and recurring trends and practices in nutrition; and,
+3. Critically analyse nutrition information derived from both popular media sources and (peer-reviewed journal articles) in the appraisal of topical and recurring trends and practices in nutrition; and,

-4. Demonstrate assessment of food and nutrient intake using common methods, and interpret results; and
+4. Demonstrate assessment of food and nutrient intake using common methods, and interpret results.

 Assessment